Coupled-wire descriptions of unconventional quantum states in twisted nanostructures: Introduction

 \section{Introduction}

-One-dimensional quantum electron systems represents a unique platform in condensed matter physics.
+One-dimensional quantum electron systems represent a unique platform in condensed matter physics.
 Unlike their higher-dimensional counterparts, interacting electrons in one dimension generically defy a Fermi-liquid description and instead realize collective modes governed by bosonic degrees of freedom.
 This paradigm was established through the pioneering works of Tomonaga~\cite{Tomonaga:1950} and Luttinger~\cite{Luttinger:1963}, and later formulated by Haldane into the modern framework of (Tomonaga-)Luttinger liquids~\cite{Haldane:1981}.
-A comprehensive and widely used account is provided in Giamarchi’s formulation of interacting one-dimensional systems~\cite{Giamarchi:2003}.
-The success of bosonization in one-dimension not only provides controlled access to strongly correlated physics, but also offers a flexible language to describe symmetry, topology, and collective excitations on equal footing.
+A comprehensive and widely used account is provided in Giamarchi's formulation of interacting one-dimensional systems~\cite{Giamarchi:2003}.
+The success of bosonization in one dimension not only provides controlled access to strongly correlated physics, but also offers a flexible language to describe symmetry, topology, and collective excitations on equal footing.

 Building on this foundation, the coupled-wire description emerged as a powerful route to access intrinsically higher-dimensional phases while retaining the analytical controllability of one-dimensional theories.\cite{Emery:2000,Vishwanath:2001,Mukhopadhyay:2001a,Mukhopadhyay:2001b} Early studies focused on constructing coupled-wire systems that realize sliding Luttinger liquids or smectic metal phases as candidate descriptions of the normal state in high-temperature superconductors, where pronounced deviations from Fermi-liquid behavior were observed.
 Remarkably, by assembling arrays or networks of interacting quantum wires, one can engineer a wide variety of two-dimensional and even three-dimensional topological phases.\cite{Kane:2002,Klinovaja:2013b,Klinovaja:2014,Klinovaja:2014b,Neupert:2014,Sagi:2014,Teo:2014,Klinovaja:2015,Santos:2015,Fuji:2019,Imamura:2019,Meng:2020,Fuji:2023} Early and influential examples include the construction of fractional and integer quantum Hall states, where bulk topological order and protected edge modes arise from interwire couplings.\cite{Kane:2002} Among others, subsequent developments extended this framework to quantum spin Hall insulators,\cite{Klinovaja:2014} symmetry-protected topological states,\cite{Neupert:2014} non-Abelian topological orders,\cite{Sagi:2014,Teo:2014} skyrmion-driven topological phases,\cite{Klinovaja:2015} and fracton order.\cite{Fuji:2023} In this perspective, topology is encoded in the locking of collective bosonic fields, beyond the single-particle band theory.